-Until the system failure, Tenant was properly maintaining the HVAC system through a licensed HVAC maintenance company.
-The landlord demands that Tenant replace the HVAC system.
+Until the system failure, the Tenant was properly maintaining the HVAC system through a licensed HVAC maintenance company.
+The landlord demands that the Tenant replace the HVAC system.

-Upon close examination of the lease, Tenant discovers that it is responsible for both HVAC repairs and replacement.
-The new HVAC system is very expensive and Tenant does not think that it is fair that it is solely responsible for replacing a 22-year old system, especially when there are only a couple years left on its lease term.
+Upon close examination of the lease, the Tenant discovers that it is responsible for both HVAC repairs and replacement.
+The new HVAC system is very expensive and the Tenant does not think that it is fair that it is solely responsible for replacing a 22-year-old system, especially when there are only a couple of years left on its lease term.

 In the event that a tenant is unable to convince the landlord to remove the HVAC replacement requirement entirely from a lease, it should then consider negotiating for alternate language to remove the requirement in the event that the HVAC system fails in the last few years of the lease term, or perhaps an arrangement where replacement costs are divided among the landlord and the tenant.

 A retail lease can often be a lengthy document that contains several sections that the average business person may not thoroughly understand.
 Moreover, when the landlord presents a tenant with a lease document, more often than not, the document has been drafted by the landlord’s attorney and is slanted in the landlord’s favor.

 It is highly desirable for a tenant to have its own real estate attorney review a retail lease and advise the tenant about potential areas of concern.
 Without identifying and negotiating a solution to those areas of concern, a tenant may later find itself in a position that will cause substantial cost or grief.